Skip to content

 Community

-Vibrant communities pay special attention to cultural and civic affairs, Whiteville is no exception.
+Vibrant communities pay special attention to cultural and civic affairs; Columbus County is no exception.
 Under the umbrella of the Columbus County Arts Council, many diverse groups receive funding or cultural guidance.
-These include the Columbus County Theatre Association, the Oratorio society, the Visual Arts Guild and many others.
-Dozens of community, school and church groups provide a broad spectrum of cultural and artistic opportunities for Whiteville residents.
-The Southeastern Community College Performing Arts Series brings acclaimed performers in music, dance and theatre to the community such as The Count Basie Orchestra, The Kingston Trio and Broadway hits like “Camelot”.
+These include the Columbus County Theatre Association, the Oratorio Society, the Visual Arts Guild, and many others.
+Dozens of community, school, and church groups provide Columbus County residents with a broad spectrum of cultural and artistic opportunities.
+The Southeastern Community College Performing Arts Series, brings acclaimed music, dance, and theatre performers to the community, such as The Count Basie Orchestra, The Kingston Trio, and Broadway hits like "Camelot."
 Monthly art exhibits featuring outstanding area artists are always well received.